SillyTavern/SillyTavern-Extras/talkinghead/README.md

 *The available settings keys and examples are kept up-to-date on a best-effort basis, but there is a risk of this documentation being out of date.
 When in doubt, refer to the actual source code, which comes with extensive docstrings and comments.
 The final authoritative source is the implementation itself.*

+The postprocessor configuration is part of `_animator.json`, stored under the key `"postprocessor_chain"`.

-The filters in the postprocessor chain are applied to the image in the order in which they appear in the `postprocessor_chain` list in the user-provided configuration.
+The filters in the postprocessor chain are applied to the image in the order in which they appear in the list.
 That is, the filters themselves support rendering in any order.
 However, for best results, it is useful to keep in mind the process a real physical signal would travel through:

 *Light* ⊳ *Camera* ⊳ *Transport* ⊳ *Display*